arvados/rnaseq-cwl-training/_episodes/05-scatter.md

       gtf: gtf
     out: [qc_html, bam_sorted_indexed, featurecounts]
 ```
+{: .language-yaml }

-In the outputs section, all the output sources are from the alignment step:
+In the `outputs` section, all the output sources are from the alignment step:

 ```
 outputs: